 Citizen Observers patrol their neighborhoods to observe and report the following:

-PLEASE NOTE: WPB/COP members have no law enforcement authority or powers.
+PLEASE NOTE: West Palm Beach COP members have no law enforcement authority or powers.

 Why Become a WPB COP Member?